mygamedevtools/extensions/README.md

 ##### :diamond_shape_with_a_dot_inside: Delay Call

 Delays an Action after a given amount of time.
-You can delay in seconds, frames or physics (fixed) frames.
+You can delay in seconds, frames, or physics (fixed) frames.

 ```csharp
 public class MyClass : MonoBehaviour